RobotOptimist/macivor/content/blog/dotnet-interactive-notebooks.md

 ---
 title: VSCode .NET Interactive Notebooks
-description: A .NET friendly alterative to Jupyter Notebooks that runs in VS Code
+description: A .NET friendly alternative to Jupyter Notebooks that runs in VS Code
 date: 2020-11-25
 tags: machinelearning, dotnet, vscode, notebooks
-image: heroes/robotmlnet-yes_tfryby.png
+image: heroes/robotmlnet-yes_tfryby
 alttext: The ML.NET logo with a robot face next to it.
 ---